Asymptotic Capacity Bounds for Wireless Networks with Non-Uniform Traffic: Network Models and Results

 Nodes are equipped with transceivers used for communication over a wireless channel of bandwidth $W$, and cannot transmit and receive simultaneously.
 Each node $Z_i$ can transmit with any power $P_i \leq P_0$, where $P_0$ is a global maximum.
 When $Z_i$ transmits with power $P_i$, $Z_j$ receives the transmitted signal with power $G_{ij} P_i$, where $G_{ij}=K f_{ij} |Z_i-Z_j|^{-\alpha}$. $K$ is a constant, the same for all nodes, $|Z_i-Z_j|$ is the distance between nodes $Z_i$ and $Z_j$, $\alpha > 2$ is the \textbf{decay exponent}, and the factor $f_{ij}$ is the \textbf{fading coefficient}, a non-negative random variable that models fading.

 We assume that the expectation $E[f_{ij}]=1$, and that $f_{ij}=f_{ji}$.
 Distinct fading coefficients are independent and identically distributed (iid).
 We also assume that:

 for some $q,~x_1>0$.
-Also, we assume that there is a median value $f_m>0$ such that $P[f_{ij} \geq f_m] \geq \h$.
-Both of these assumptions are satisfied by most distributions used to model fading, for example the Nakagami, Ricean and Rayleigh distributions, and the trivial distribution for which $P[f_{ij}=1]=1$.
+In other words, the complementary cumulative distribution function of the fading distribution has an exponentially thin tail.
+Intuitively speaking, very high values for the fading coefficients are very rare.
+Also, we assume that there is a median value $f_M>0$ such that $P[f_{ij} \geq f_M] \geq \h$.
+Both of these assumptions are satisfied by most distributions used to model fading, for example the Nakagami, Ricean, and Rayleigh distributions, and the trivial distribution for which $P[f_{ij}=1]=1$.